ipfs/specs/API_HTTP.md

 ... binary data
 ```

-Example:
+###### Adding a directory of files to MFS

-> Adding a directory of files to MFS - file data is sent as `application/octet-stream`s and paths are specified via `content-disposition` headers.
+File data is sent as `application/octet-stream`s and paths are specified via `content-disposition` headers.
 Directory are indicated by `content-type: application/directory`

 ```
 POST /api/v1/files/path/to/dir?progress=true HTTP/1.1